kklemon/FlashPerceiver/README.md

 pip install fast-perceiver
 ```

-[FlashAttention](https://github.com/Dao-AILab/flash-attention) will be installed as part of the dependencies and may have to be compiled locally.
+[FlashAttention](https://github.com/Dao-AILab/flash-attention) will be installed as part of the dependencies and may have to be compile locally.
 Note that this may take a while and fail for unsupported GPUs or CUDA versions.
 Please refer to the linked repository for further information and help with the installation.

 Usage
 -----